alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 > **Key idea:** `Bind` short‑circuits: once you hit `Err`, the error flows through unchanged and downstream steps don’t run.
 This is the same control‑flow you used with `Maybe`, now with an error attached.

 ---

+The main advantage here is that it forces you to handle the success and error cases seperately.
+It's impossible to be both an error or success, it's one or the other, and it's enforced.
+Let's see how we can use it.

 ## Example: Sequential API calls (auth -> user -> orders)